andreapignaz/yocto_heartbeat/README.md

 # meta-assignment280098
 Assignment for the Politecnico di Torino course, "Operating Systems for Embedded Systems"

+## To-Dos
+Correct all the names of the recipes with undercase letters Implement threads
+Add tutorial to set up build environment for the rpi3

 ## Target machine
 These Yocto layers have been designed to work on the Raspberry Pi 3B.
 Compatibility has been set to that device only.
 This tutorial should be done on a build environment that has been already configured for the rpi3 (layers cloned and added to bblayers.conf, local.conf and interfaces properly set).